Tehran International Short Film Festival

 Tehran International Short Film Festival (TISFF) is a film festival held in Tehran every year in October with a focus on short films.

-The festival was founded in 1983.
-From 2020 it is a qualifying festival for the Academy Awards and winner of the Grand Prix becomes eligible for the Oscar consideration.
+Considered the most prestigious film festival in Iran, the festival was first founded in 1983.
+Since 2020, it has become a qualifying festival for the Academy Awards and the winner of the Grand Prix becomes eligible for consideration by members of the AMPAS.

+Organized by the Iranian Youth Cinema Society, Tehran International Short Film Festival has acted as a global platforms for emerging talents from all around the world.
+Previous winners at various editions of the festival include internationally-acclaimed artists such as Academy Award nominees Jasmila Žbanić, Ashvin Kumar, Patrick Vollrath, Jérémy Comte, Meryam Joobeur, Bill Morrison, Golden Globe nominee Payal Kapadia (filmmaker), and Academy Award winners Hossein Molayemi and Shirin Sohani.